 At the DRHS, we do everything in our power to prevent needless euthanasia.
 Education is the key to that prevention.
 Euthanasia is a community problem and a national problem; only by teaching people how to be responsible pet owners can we solve this problem.

-For any questions on our euthanasia and cremation services please call 563-582-6766 or email at firstname.lastname@example.org.
+If you have questions about our euthanasia and cremation services, please call 563-582-6766 or email at firstname.lastname@example.org.